On the cone of weighted graphs generated by triangles: Classification for small

-\begin{cor} Up to isomorphism, the only facet of $\tau_5$ is the $(2,3)$-cut, giving a total of 10 facets. \end{cor}

-Two extreme rays in a cone are \emph{adjacent} if they span a face of dimension 2.
-Likewise, facets are adjacent if they intersect in a face of codimension 2.
-It is clear that the facet structure of $\tau_5$ is `simplicial' (any two are adjacent) since the ten facet normals are linearly independent in $\R^{10}$.
+The case $n=5$ is the first in which $\tau_n$ has full dimension.
+As a direct consequence of Proposition~\ref{W5}, the only facets of $\tau_5$ are the $(2,3)$-cuts, giving a total of 10 facets.
+Moreover, their structure is `simplicial' (any two are adjacent) since the ten facet normals are linearly independent in $\R^{10}$.
+In this section we enumerate facets (and the adjacent facets for each) for the next few values of $n$.
+Small cases can be easily replicated using, e.g., the built-in function {\tt Cone()} in Sage \cite{Sage}.
+We remark that much of the enumerative work to follow has been done in the context of the metric cone, \cite{Deza}.

-Using the built-in function `{\tt Cone()}' in Sage \cite{Sage}, we obtain a classification of facets of $\tau_6$.
-This is shown in Table~\ref{f6}.
-Each row gives a vector, with coordinates corresponding to the colex order on $\binom{[6]}{2}$ for an isomorphism class.
-The right column indicates the number of distinct copies induced under the action of $\mathcal{S}_6$.
+A classification of facets of $\tau_6$ is shown in Table~\ref{f6}.
+We note that the examples in Section~\ref{sec:ex-facets}, namely trivial, star, $(3,3)$-cut, and $(2,4)$-cut, give a complete description of $\tau_6$.
+In the table, each row gives a vector, with coordinates corresponding to the colex order on $\binom{[6]}{2}$ for an isomorphism class.
+The column with heading $\#$ gives the number of distinct copies induced under the action of $\mathcal{S}_6$.
+The rightmost column gives the degree, or number of facets to which the corresponding facet is adjacent.
 The three nontrivial isomorphism types are displayed as weighted graphs in Figure~\ref{f6fig}.
-A $\{$green,red$\}$-edge-coloring illustrates the positive and negative weights, with magnitudes as labeled.
+A $\{$blue,red$\}$-edge-coloring illustrates the positive and negative weights, with magnitudes as labeled.